Klasllani/Fault-Detection-System-for-Hydraulic-Rig/README.md

 ## Dataset Citation
 Helwig, N., Pignanelli, E., & Schtze, A. (2015).
 Condition monitoring of hydraulic systems [Dataset].
 UCI Machine Learning Repository. https://doi.org/10.24432/C5CW21.

-## Acknowledgments
-I would like to acknowledge the UCI Machine Learning Repository and the creators of the dataset, Nikolai Helwig, Eliseo Pignanelli, and Andreas Schütze, for providing the data used in this project.
-Proper credit should be given to them when using this dataset for any purpose.